Delilah looked at me calmly, “So what are you gonna do about Flame?”

 “Huh?
 Oh Delilah, I wouldn’t even know how to start…where to start.”

 “That’s why I’m here.
 How about asking her why she’s here?”

 One look into Flame’s angry eyes and I read all of my misdeeds.
 Guilt paralyzed me.
 I’ve always dreaded making people angry.
 Under her unwavering glare, I felt like a whipped puppy.
 She smirked at my impotence and I cringed.
 It was high school all over again.
-I felt the same fear of ridicule and the accompanying self-loathing over my weakness.
-Delilah came up behind me and placed a hand on my shoulder, startling me out of my preoccupying thoughts.
+I felt the same fear of ridicule, followed by self-loathing for my weakness.
+Delilah came up behind me and placed a hand on my shoulder, startling me out of my self-defeating thoughts.
 I was instantly embarrassed.
 Delilah’s voice was surprisingly gentle.

 “Why the hesitation?”

 “Delilah, she’s not going to tell me anything.
 Look at the way she’s glaring at me.
 Flame hates me.
-Even if she were to answer my questions, I wouldn’t trust the information.”
+Even if she did answer my questions, I wouldn’t trust the information.”

 Delilah made it sound so easy, it gave me hope.
 Then I looked back at Flame’s mocking smile and my confidence shrank again.
 Why did I feel so guilty?
 It’s not like her hands were squeaky clean.
 After all, she was either there to kill me or drag me back kicking and screaming so that Plum could kill me.
 I felt a spark of anger and it gave me the strength to make eye contact with Flame without cringing.

 “Are you going to tell me why you’re here?”